opengeospatial/geopackage/guidance/client/client_guidance.md

 GeoPackage software supports PNG and JPG tiles.

 ###### Level 2
-GeoPackage-producing software produces heterogeneous tile sets for imagery overlays, using JPG files (with their superior compression) for central tiles and PNG (with alpha channel transparency) for border tiles so that the user is able to see the underlying layers at the edge of the imagery coverage area.
+GeoPackage-writing software produces heterogeneous tile sets for imagery overlays, using JPG files (with their superior compression) for central tiles and PNG (with alpha channel transparency) for border tiles so that the user is able to see the underlying layers at the edge of the imagery coverage area.

 ###### Level 3
 GeoPackage software supports the WebP format using the [Tiles Encoding WebP Extension](../extensions/tiles_encoding_webp.md).
 GeoPackage producers use this format to reduce GeoPackage size when the expected clients are known to support it.